IgnacioFan/william.dev/content/post/2025/2025-resolutions.md

 - ✅ Matrix: Publish 10 blog posts
 - 📌 Actions:
   - Write about insights from projects or deep dives into technical topics.
-  - Share content on platforms like here or Medium.
+  - Share content on platforms like here, Medium or other platforms.

 ### Close to Nature
 - ✅ Matrix: Sign up for 4-5 hiking trails
 - 📌 Actions:
   - Plan one hiking trip each quarter.
-  - Spend time in nature with a focus on relaxation.
+  - Spend time in nature.
-  - Join a hiking group for motivation and social engagement.
+  - Join a hiking group for motivation and social engagement (if available).